jhuckaby/mendo.org/docs/opt-out.md

 ### Optional: Delete All Historical Mail

-If you want, we can also delete all your historcial mail from the site.
+If you want, we can also delete all your historical mail from the site.
 This must be done by sending us an e-mail at support@mendo.org (please send this from your verified e-mail address).
 We will respond to your request within 24 hours, excluding weekends and holidays.